Jørgen Lunge: Career

-Shortly after his return to Denmark, he left the country once again to go into Dutch military service.
-Before his departure, he recruited a company of soldiers which he led with honours in the war against the Spanish, leading to his promotion through the ranks.
+Shortly after his return to Denmark in 1600, he left the country once again to go into Dutch military service.
+Before his departure, he recruited a company of soldiers which he led with honours in the Eighty Years' War.
+Arriving in the Netherlands in 1605, he served under Maurice, Prince of Orange.
+In his service, he was promoted to the rank of major, and then colonel.